Phillip Salvador: Acting career

 Salvador transitioned into supporting roles in films such as Utang ng Ama (2003) and Baler (2008).
-He also co-starred in the ABS-CBN television series Maging Sino Ka Man and Ang Panday.
+He also co-starred in the ABS-CBN television series Maging Sino Ka Man and Ang Panday (2005).

+Politics

+2010 Vice Mayoral run

+Salvador ran for vice mayor of Mandaluyong in 2001, but lost.

+2016 Vice Gubernatorial run

+He then ran for Vice Governor of Bulacan as the running mate of Josefina Dela Cruz in the 2016 local election.
+He and Dela Cruz respectively lost to incumbent candidates Daniel Fernando and Wilhelmino Sy-Alvarado.

+2025 Senatorial run

+Salvador ran for Senator in the 2025 Senatorial elections under Partido Demokratiko Pilipino or PDP, and he eventually became a part of the DuterTen senatorial slate.
+He lost the senatorial bid and ended up in 19th place, gaining 10,241,491 votes or 17.86% of the votes.

 Personal life

-Salvador was the son of the athlete and film/stage producer Lou Salvador and Corazon Reyes.
+Salvador is the son of the athlete and film/stage producer Lou Salvador and Corazon Reyes.
 He is the brother to Alona Alegre, Mina Aragon, Leroy Salvador, Lou Salvador, Jr., Ross Rival (born Rosauro Salvador), Robert Barcelona and the uncle of actresses Deborah Sun (born Jean Louise Salvador), Jobelle Salvador, Althea Salvador (who is now married to former action star Jess Lapid, Jr., and Maja Salvador.
-Singer Juan Miguel "JM" Salvador is his grand nephew and actress Janella Salvador is his great grandniece.
+Singer Juan Miguel "JM" Salvador is his nephew and actress Janella Salvador is his great-niece.
 He is now married to Emma Ledesma.
 He has a son named Joshua (born 1995) with actress Kris Aquino as a result of his extra-marital affair.

-On January 21, 2009, he beat a bus driver name Michael Baino when he nearly hit his car in Mandaluyong.
-He ran for Vice Governor of Bulacan; a running mate of Josefina Dela Cruz who was running for Governor in the 2016 local election.
-They both lost to incumbent candidates Wilhelmino Sy-Alvarado and Daniel Fernando.
+On January 21, 2009, he beat a bus driver named Michael Baino when he nearly hit his car in Mandaluyong.